bombasticSlacks/Aspirant/Game/Combat.md

 A melee skill test at (-2) where if you succeed, you ignore damage and other effects from a melee attack.
 The attack still counts as hitting you (this can be relevant for certain effects).

 #### Dodge
-An acrobatics skill test at (-2) where if you succeed then an enemy attack doesn’t hit you.
+An [Acrobatics](Acrobatics) skill test at (-2) where if you succeed then an enemy attack doesn’t hit you.
 You cannot dodge while prone.

 #### Move to Cover
-An acrobatics skill test (0) where if you succeed then you may move to a piece of cover within agility meters before an enemy ranged attack is calculated.
+An [Acrobatics](Acrobatics) skill test (0) where if you succeed then you may move to a piece of cover within agility meters before an enemy ranged attack is calculated.
 You cannot Move to Cover while prone.

 #### Attack of Opportunity
 A melee skill test at (-2) which you may perform if someone moves while in melee with you.
 If successful, you can resolve an attack against them, which they cannot dodge.